Fortiz2305/blog/content/posts/column-oriented-databases.md

 In many companies, it's common to see some data pipelines that extract information from several data sources, make some transformations to that data and then store it to these columnar databases.
 Then, we execute some analytical queries and they respond faster than traditional row-oriented ones.
 But:

   * What is a column-oriented database? how they differ from row-oriented databases?
   * Why are they faster for analytical queries?
-Are they a silver bullet for all use cases?
+Are they the best solution for all use cases?

 ### Row-oriented vs. Column-oriented databases